Council of Governors

 Our Council of Governors acts as a link between service users, carers, staff, the general public and our Board of Directors.

-They meet quarterly and have a responsibility to hold the Board of Directors to account.
+They meet quarterly and have a responsibility to hold the the Non-Executive Directors to account on the performance of the Board.

-Our public governors include patients, carers and members of the general public.
-They are elected by members.
+Our public governors are elected by our members.

 The current system of accessing services during a mental crisis needs improving, and I will strive to fight for a better point of access for those in crisis.